 - Set air control to a desired setting.
 If smoke pours down across the glass (waterfall effect) this indicates you have shut the control down too soon or you are using too low a setting.
-The wide range control makes finding the desired setting for your application easy.
-As every home's heating needs vary (ie. insulation, windows, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - 2.
-To refuel, adjust air control to "High" position(all the way to the left), and give the fire time to brighten.
-Open the door slowly, this will prevent backpuffing or flame roll-out. - 3.
-Use wood of different shape, diameter and length (recommended 16"(406mm)).
-Load your wood and try to place the logs so that the air can flow between them.
+The wide range control panel makes finding the desired setting for your application easy.
+As every home's heating needs vary (ie. insulation, windows, climate, etc.) the proper setting can only be found by trial and error and should be noted for future burns. - To refuel, adjust air control to high, and give the fire time to brighten.
+Open the door slowly, this will prevent backpuffing. - 3.
+Use wood of different shape, diameter and length (up to 18"(457mm)).
+Load your wood endwise and try to place the logs so that the air can flow between them.
 Always use dry wood. - 4.
-Do not load fuel to a height or in such a manner that would be hazardous when opening the door. - For extended or overnight burns, unsplit logs are preferred.
-Remember to char the wood completely on "High" setting before adjusting air control to the "Low" setting for overnight burn.
+Do not load fuel to a height or in such a manner that would be hazardous when opening the door. - 5.
+For extended or overnight burns, unsplit logs are preferred.
+Remember to char the wood completely on maximum setting before adjusting air control for overnight burn.